How To Clean Teak Garden Furniture

 In addition, teak produces natural oils that protect the wood and make it resistant to damage from insects and from external elements.
 For this reason, teak is one of the most preferred choices for outdoor furniture.

 If you have teak furniture and want to ensure you clean it the right way without causing any damage to the furniture itself, then you’re at the right place.
-We have a detailed guide on how to clean teak garden furniture that contains everything you need to know about the process.
+We have a detailed guide on how to clean teak garden furniture and a supporting guide on treating teak garden furniture that contains everything you need to know about the process.

 How To Clean Teak Wood Outdoor Furniture

 Unless you have spillage and staining on teak outdoor furniture, thorough cleaning should ideally be carried out annually.
 First, however, you should regularly wipe down the furniture with a lint-free dust cloth.
 Since teak wood is absorbent, if you have any spillage, it should be cleaned away with a light cloth and kitchen sponge immediately so that the stain doesn’t set into the wood.
 However, even if there is a stain, it can easily be removed with a good wash and light sanding.

 To begin the cleaning process, remove your teak furniture from direct sunlight and place it in a shaded area.
 This will ensure that the cleaning products used don’t dry out.
 While cleaning teak wood, the best method is to either use a homemade cleaning solution with water and laundry detergent and a splash of vinegar or bleach.

 You can even use a commercially available teak cleaner of good quality.
 If you’re using teak cleaner, you may have to moisten the furniture with clean water before applying the product.
 However, homemade soap solutions can be applied directly.
 Here is a step by step guide on the process of cleaning outdoor teak furniture: